-All students who have an examination scheduled in either the Sports Centre or Sturt Gymnasium (excluding alternate venues) is allocated a seat number with the release of the 'Final' examination timetable.
-Seat numbers will vary at each examination and details will be made available to all students via the Student Information System when the ‘Final’ timetable is released.
+All students who have an examination scheduled in either the Sports Centre or Sturt Gymnasium (excluding alternate venues) is allocated a seat number approximately one week prior to the exam period commencing.
+Seat numbers will vary at each examination.

 To view your personalised timetable, go to the Student Information System and click on the "My Exams and Results" menu.
-It is your responsibility to ensure your examination details are checked via the Student Information System prior to the commencement of each examination.
+It is your responsibility to ensure your examination details prior to the commencement of each examination.
 It is also your responsibility to ensure you arrive at the examination venue knowing your allocated seat number.

 To avoid unnecessary stress, delays and interruptions to other students on the day of your examination(s), please ensure you know your seat number prior to the day of each examination taking place.
 No additional time will be granted if reading or writing time is lost whilst you are obtaining your seat number.

 Computers are available in Flinders Connect, the Student Hub and libraries.
 For opening hours for the libraries, please see the following link.

 The Rules for the Conduct of Examinations at Flinders University states that a student must take their Student ID card to all examinations.
 At the start of each examination, Invigilation staff are required to match the Student ID card with the student presented to them.

 Students that have misplaced their Student ID card must see Flinders Connect for a replacement card to be made.

 Women who wear burqas or niqabs who have Centrally Administered examinations are required to attend the examination venue early to have their identification verified by a female staff member.
 If this process causes concern, please contact 1300 354 633.

 Your Student ID card is to be presented at each examination you attend